-Deloitte was unable to draw any definitive conclusions from an attempt to benchmark against Pioneer Valley Water Board (PVWater) and other Australian rural water service providers.
-Deloitte noted that PVWater's non-direct costs were higher than those of SunWater as a percentage of total operating costs - but that there are differences between PVWater and SunWater which can make comparisons unreliable.2
+Deloitte was unable to draw any definitive conclusions from an attempt to benchmark against the PVWB and other Australian rural water service providers.
+Deloitte noted that PVWB's non-direct costs were higher than those of SunWater as a percentage of total operating costs - but that there are differences between PVWB and SunWater which made the comparison unreliable.

-The Authority accepts that \$495,314 of full time equivalent staff costs were not efficient and should be excluded from SunWater's total non-direct costs (of which an amount of approximately \$297,189 relates to irrigation service contracts under SunWater's proposed cost allocation methodology).
+The Authority accepted that \$495,314 of full time equivalent staff costs were not efficient and should be excluded from SunWater's total non-direct costs (of which an amount of \$297,189 relates to irrigation service contracts under SunWater's proposed cost allocation methodology).
 See Volume 1.

-In addition, the Authority recommends that SunWater's forecast total non-direct operating costs should be reduced by a compounding 1.5% per annum (based on the Authority's view that non-labour productivity gains are achievable in line with labour productivity gains).
+In addition, the Authority recommended that SunWater's forecast total non-direct operating costs should be reduced by a compounding 1.5% per annum (based on the Authority's view that non-labour productivity gains are achievable in line with labour productivity gains).